 Pears Foundation is committed to improving and sustaining wellbeing.
 We fund partners who provide support to families facing challenging circumstances, from mental health to special educational needs and disability, to extreme poverty and social disadvantage.

 There are around 7 million carers in the UK and this number is rising.
 Three out of five people will be a carer at some point in their lives.
 Caring can have positive and rewarding aspects, but it can also leave many carers in need of support and have a serious impact on their finances, health (both physical and mental), personal relationships and work.

 Carers Trust works to improve support, services and recognition for anyone living with the challenge of caring, unpaid, for a family member who is ill, frail, disabled, or has mental health or addiction problems.

 The Trust supports carers in their homes and in their local communities, through the provision of replacement care and with information, advice, support, practical help and access to much-needed grants and breaks.

-Carers Trust supports carers locally through a UK-wide network of 150 Network Partners.
-These are independent local services for carers of all ages, supporting people with any condition.
-Services they offer include:
+Carers Trust operates through a UK-wide network of independent local services for carers of all ages, supporting people with any condition.

 Pears Foundation’s relationship with Carers Trust goes back more than twenty years, making it one of the Foundation’s longest partnerships.
 We originally funded the Princess Royal Trust for Carers which merged with Crossroads Care in 2012 leading to the creation of the Carers Trust.

 Our relationship began as a grant for the Princess Royal Trust for Carer’s policy and campaigning work and a website for young carers, and grew over time into a substantial annual core funding grant.
 Alongside this we also support individual carers and their families by making an annual grant to the Trust’s Direct Grants programme which enables carers to have a break from caring, purchase essential goods such as a washing machine or oven, or learn skills to help them manage the impact of being a carer.